 We are continually looking for new products to help our customers garden in an environmentally friendly manner.

-We recognise that peat bogs provide a unique habitat for flora and fauna and are important stores of carbon.
+We recognise that peat bogs provide a unique habitat for flora and fauna and are important stores of carbon which need to be sustained.

-Our aim is to manage, minimise and eventually eliminate our peat use in a controlled manner.
-We will use declining amounts of peat and we will continue to ensure that it has been extracted with the minimum amount of environmental impact, and we will not buy or sell peat that has been extracted from designated conservation areas, such as Sites of Special Scientific Interest (SSSIs).
+We aim to manage, minimise and eventually eliminate our peat use in a controlled manner to remove it from retail sales by 2024.
+We will use declining amounts of peat, and we will continue to ensure that it has been extracted with the minimum amount of environmental impact.
+We will not buy or sell peat extracted from designated conservation areas, such as Sites of Special Scientific Interest (SSSIs).